 - Add the olive oil to the pot and lower heat to medium.
 Add the onions and carrots and cook for 6 minutes.
 Add the garlic and cook 1 minute more.
 Add the tomato paste and work it into the vegetables, cooking for 3 minutes as it "caramelizes".

 - After one hour of total simmer time, remove the lid from the pot, remove and discard the bay leaf, and skim any surface fat as you like.
-Add half of the beurre manié to the pot and whisk in.
+Add the beurre manié in smaller segments to the pot and whisk in.
 Let cook for 15 minutes uncovered.

 - If using frozen peas there's no need to thaw, just add them several minutes before the stew is done.
-If at this point you'd like a thicker stew, whisk in the remainder of the beurre manié, then simmer afterward for at least 5 minutes before serving.
+Serve with crusty bread.

 Notes

-- Wrap any leftover beurre manié in plastic wrap and freeze for future use.
+- For future meal efficiency, make a larger quantity of beurre manié and wrap extra portions in plastic wrap and freeze for future use.

 Nutrition